OlympusDAO/olympus-docs/docs/overview/bonding.md

 This variable discount rate is how a bond market internally governs its supply by responding to demand.
 This ensures that a bond market’s supply is sold over the specified period of time.

 :::info
-More technical information on bonds can be found in the [Bond Protocol documentation](https://docs.bondprotocol.finance/)
+More information on bonds can be found in the
+[Bond Protocol documentation](https://docs.bondprotocol.finance/)
 :::